BinhNguyenDang/Docker-Compose-Turbo-chat/README.md

 ```yaml
 psql
 ```
-Within the PostgreSQL command line interface, create the required databases for turbo_dev1 and turbo_test1:
+Within the PostgreSQL command line interface, create the required databases for turbo_dev1 and turbo_test1 (depending on your credentials edit):
 ```yaml
 CREATE user turbo_dev1 WITH PASSWORD 'password123';
 CREATE user turbo_test1 WITH PASSWORD 'password123';